 ||Unsatisfactory: Combination of issues

-All students enrolled in core curriculum courses, Areas A-E (Faculty submit “NA: No Alert (Satisfactory)” for students doing satisfactory work as the deadline approaches).
+Faculty submit for all students enrolled in core curriculum courses, Areas A-E (Faculty submit “NA: No Alert (Satisfactory)” for students doing satisfactory work as the deadline approaches).
 Additionally, departments may choose to include courses they deem appropriate for academic alerts.
-Departments can change whether or not a non-Area E course requires academic alerts each spring through a survey sent out by FYE to chairs.
-The deadline for non-Area A-E courses for 2017-2018 is March 15 for the following academic year.
+Departments can change whether or not a non-core (A-E) course requires academic alerts each spring through a survey sent out by FYE to chairs.
+The deadline for non-Area A-E courses is March 15 for the following academic year.

 Faculty submission of academic alerts triggers automatic communication to students.
-Students who receive unsatisfactory academic alerts see course-specific pop-ups notifying them of alerts after logging into MyGSU (see image 3).
+Students who receive unsatisfactory academic alerts see course-specific pop-ups notifying them of alerts after logging into MyGSU (see image below).
 Pop-ups continue to appear every day for two weeks until students click “View Details.”
-Clicking this button takes them to a message about their academic alert (see image 3).
+Clicking this button takes them to a message about their academic alert (see image below).

 Academic alert messages include language tailored to the specific alert faculty submit.
 For instance, students will receive a different message for a UA (unsatisfactory attendance) than a UM (missed assessment), but all students who receive a UA receive the same message, just as all students who receive a UM.
 In addition to appearing in the student dashboard, all early alert messages (including notifications of satisfactory progress) will also be visible in the My Messages area of the MyGSU portal.